Divisekara/kafka-practice/README.md

 4. Inside the src folder create another folder called whatever name (say "main")

-5. Inside src/main folder create a go file for coding (sat "app.go")
+5. Inside src/main folder create a go file for coding (sat "app.go") inorder to run the go file you need to naviagate inside the src/main folder since then it will detect the mod file and can find the installed external third party libraries.

 6. Initialize the go.mod file using the follwing command go mod init app